Translate your own video titles & descriptions

 - Select a video.

-- If you haven’t selected the language for a video, you’ll be prompted to choose the language and Confirm.
+- If you haven’t selected the language for a video, you’ll be asked to choose the language and Confirm.

 - Select Add language and select the language you’d like to translate to.